 The city of Osaka is Japan’s third largest city in terms of population, with over 2.6 million inhabitants.
-Despite being a more modern city, the city also has a lot of history, like the oldest shinto shrine, and traditions to offer.
-The port city, is known as the culinary capital of Japan and is the birthplace of some delicious Japanese dishes such as okonomiyaki and Takoyaki.
-The people of Osaka have a reputation of being more rebellious but at the same time more down-to-earth, humble and gentle.
-The welcoming town with its’ friendly people, vibrant nightlife, excellent shopping, delicious food is well-worth a visit!
+Despite being a more modern city, the city also has a lot of history, like the oldest Shinto shrine, and traditions to offer.
+The port city is known as the culinary capital of Japan and is the birthplace of some delicious Japanese dishes such as okonomiyaki and Takoyaki.
+The people of Osaka have a reputation for being more rebellious but at the same time more down-to-earth, humble, and gentle.
+The welcoming town with its friendly people, vibrant nightlife, excellent shopping, and delicious food is well worth a visit!

-Osaka has two major city centre’s: the Dotonbori and Namba area which is called minami (south in Japanese) and kita (north in Japanese) referring to the Umeda area.
+Osaka has two major city centers: the Dotonbori and Namba area which is called Minami (south in Japanese) and Kita (north in Japanese) referring to the Umeda area.
 Minami is the most famous and popular tourist destination in Osaka City which is filled with numerous gaudy neon lights and an enormous variety of restaurants and bars.
-Here are places we recommend you to visit and things to do in the iconic Dotonbori and Namba area.
+Here are places we recommend you visit and things to do in the iconic Minami area: Dotonbori and Namba.

-This colourful street runs parallel to the canal’s south bank and is often referred to as the heart of Osaka.
-The buzzing entertainment district with its’ many bars and izakaya is popular among youngsters and after work drinkers.
-On this iconic street are also many popular tourist attractions such as the huge billboards with a giant pufferfish, an octopus, a clown, the Kani Douraku crab all vying for your attention and creating an amusement park-like atmosphere.
-The most famous and a symbolic one is Glico’s Running Man signboard.
+This colorful street runs parallel to the canal’s south bank and is often referred to as the heart of Osaka.
+The buzzing entertainment district with its many bars and izakaya is popular among youngsters and after-work drinkers.
+On this iconic street are also many popular tourist attractions such as the huge billboards with a giant pufferfish, an octopus, a clown, and the Kani Douraku crab all vying for your attention and creating an amusement park-like atmosphere.
+The most famous and symbolic one is Glico’s Running Man signboard.
 Glico is a big Japanese food company.
 People usually take pictures on the bridge over the canal with this signboard in the background.

 Kani Doraku has another iconic signboard in Dotonbori.
 This 3D sign board clearly represents what this restaurant offers – crab cuisine.
 You can eat in or grab some crab street food and walk around the area.
 There are branches in Osaka and other parts of Japan, but the one in Dotonbori is where it all started and thus worth a visit.
 Pay attention to the signboard; the huge crab even moves its legs!

-Konamon Museum is a four-floor building on Dotonbori Street which is specialised in takoyaki.
-Takoyaki, savoury octopus balls, is a famous Japanese dish that originates from Osaka.
+Konamon Museum is a four-floor building on Dotonbori Street which is specialized in takoyaki.
+Takoyaki, savory octopus balls, is a famous Japanese dish that originates from Osaka.
 On the first floor, there is a famous Takoyaki restaurant where you can eat.
 You can even make your own takoyaki here using professional equipment.
-On the second floor, you can learn more about the history of Dotonbori, Namba, takoyaki and takoyaki sauce.
+On the second floor, you can learn more about the history of Dotonbori, Namba, takoyaki, and takoyaki sauce.
 On the third floor, you can experience making a replica of takoyaki with wax which you can see in display cases outside of some takoyaki restaurants.

 11.30am – 10pm

-Kinryu Ramen has five branches in the Dotonbori and Namba area.
-This ramen restaurant is famous for its signboard with 3D dragon.
+Kinryu Ramen has five branches in the Dotonbori and Namba areas.
+This ramen restaurant is famous for its signboard with the 3D dragon.
 Ever since the restaurant opened in 1982, there have been only two items on the menu, Ramen (¥600) and Chashu Men – ramen with more slices of braised pork – (¥900).
-This restaurant is very popular also for the locals.
+This restaurant is very popular also with the locals.

-This restaurant will soon celebrate its 100th birthday and is famous through the country for its kushikatsu.
-Kushikatsu is a deep fried skewered meat, fish and vegetables, another signature dish from Osaka.
-The dish was originally invented as cheap fast food for lower-income workers in the early 20th century, but nowadays loved by everyone.
+This restaurant will soon celebrate its 100th birthday and is famous throughout the country for its kushikatsu.
+Kushikatsu is a deep-fried skewered meat, fish, and vegetables, another signature dish from Osaka.
+The dish was originally invented as cheap fast food for lower-income workers in the early 20th century but nowadays loved by everyone.
 In Kushikatsu Daruma, when the kushikatsu is served, you dip the kushikatsu into a pot of sauce that is on the table and eat.
 But be careful, double dipping is not allowed!

-A fun way to discover the Dotonbori area form a different vantage point: the Dotonbori River.
-The Dotonbori River Cruise takes you to see the nine bridges over the river and the busy downtown area in approximately 20 minutes.
-During this relaxing cruise, a gudie will tell you more about the area.
-The tickets can be purchased a the boarding point located near Tazaemon-bashi Bridge.
-You can enjoy seeing the Dotonbori area from a different perspective than when you walk around. is about 20 minutes with a guide on Dotonbori River.
+A fun way to discover the Dotonbori area from a different vantage point is the Dotonbori River.
+The Tombori River Cruise takes you to see the nine bridges over the river and the busy downtown area in approximately 20 minutes.
+During this relaxing cruise, a guide will tell you more about the area.
+The tickets can be purchased at a boarding point located near Tazaemon-bashi Bridge.
+You can enjoy seeing the Dotonbori area from a different perspective than when you walk around.

 1am – 9pm weekdays